JoonhyoungLee-chipltech/whatkernel/README.md

 whatkernel DLCMachineCSE
 ```

+Also, capital and small letter does not matter.
+DLCmachinecse, dlcmachinecse, ... all works.

 Do not use `DEBUG_TYPE` as the input key.
 Multiple source files can share the same debug type, so `whatkernel` resolves passes by source filename/stem.

 Slash form is also supported: